Medical waste management in private hospitals in Tehran

 Authors

-3 Department of Civil and Environmental Engineering and Construction, University of Nevada, Las Vegas, Las Vegas, NV, USA.
+3 Department of Civil and Environmental Engineering and Construction, University of Nevada, Las Vegas, NV, USA

 Abstract